 Explore Boston’s Museums

 For art lovers, the Museum of Fine Arts will suit.
-This institution first opened in the 1870s and has grown today into one of the world’s largest and most exhaustive collections of art.
+This institution opened in the 1870s and has grown into one of the world’s largest and most exhaustive collections of art.
 The museum currently houses more than 500,000 pieces.

-Other museums to check out:
+Other Boston museums to check out:

 Get Your Sam On